How Medical Billing Codes Work

 Why Medical Coding Feels Arbitrary or Problematic

 Coding specificity has exploded.
 ICD-10 dramatically increased diagnosis code granularity compared to its predecessor.
 This specificity aims to capture clinical reality but creates opportunities for coding errors.
-Selecting from thousands of similar codes requires expertise and attention.
+The AAPC (American Academy of Professional Coders) reports that the average coding error rate ranges from 10% to 20%, reflecting the difficulty of selecting precisely from thousands of similar codes.

 Upcoding and undercoding occur.
 Upcoding means selecting codes that pay more than what was actually done.
 Undercoding means selecting less specific codes that may not capture the full picture.
 Both are problematic; upcoding is fraudulent, while undercoding leaves money on the table and distorts data.
+CMS estimates that improper payments due to coding errors amount to approximately $28 billion annually across Medicare alone.

 Documentation drives coding.
 Coders work from provider documentation.
 If the doctor doesn't document something, coders can't code it.
 Inadequate documentation leads to lower-paying codes even when more intensive services were provided.
 This creates tension between clinical and billing documentation needs.